bhartiy/learnsellacious/pages/08.package/introduction/docs.md

 visible: true
 ---

+**Package** represents the combination of two or more Products.

+**Products can be:**

+* Electronic and Physical.
+* Physical and Physical.
+* Electronic and Electronic.

-Package represents the combination of electronic and physical products or physical-physical product or electronic-electronic product.You can add the products in the package from the product package tab.
+You can add the products in the package from the product package tab.